 Jer.
 21:5: And I myself will fight against you with an outstretched hand and with a strong arm, even in anger, and in fury, and in great wrath.

 Ezekiel 16:42: So will I make My fury toward you to rest, and My jealousy shall depart from you, and I will be quiet, and will be no more angry.
 (There is a time for anger to cease.)

 Hosea 14:4: I will heal their backsliding, I will love them freely: for My anger is turned away from him.

-Joel 2:13: And rend your heart, and not your garments, and turn unto YAHWEH, your Elohim: for He is gracious and merciful, slow to anger, and of great kindness, and He repents of the harm.
+Joel 2:13: And rend your heart, and not your garments, and turn unto YAHWEH, your Elohim: for He is favorable and compassionate, slow to anger, and of great kindness, and He repents of the harm.

 Jonah 4:9: And YAHWEH said to Jonah, Do you do well to be angry for the gourd?
 And he said, I do well to be angry, even unto death.
 (Jonah’s selfish anger.)

 Micah 7:18: Who is an Elohim like You, that pardons iniquity, and passes by the violation of the remnant of His heritage?
 He does not retain His anger for ever, because He delights in kindness.